 Save an XML node tree to a string.
-This function returns the total number of bytes that would be required for the string but only copies (bufsize -1) characters into the specified buffer.
+This function returns the total number of bytes that would be required for the string but only copies (bufsize - 1) characters into the specified buffer.
+The callback argument specifies a function that returns a whitespace string or NULL before and after each element.
+If MXML_NO_CALLBACK is specified, whitespace will only be added before MXML_TEXT nodes with leading whitespace and before attribute names inside opening element tags.

 '''

 int

 mxmlSaveString(

 mxml node t node,

 char buffer,

 int bufsize,

-const char (cb) (mxml_node_t node, int ws));
+const char (cb)(mxml_node_t node, int ws));

 '''